hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     Alias of --trace.
 >
 > helion map-domain *\<name\>*
 > :   Add the named domain to an organization or space.
-This is a
->     Application Lifecycle Service 3 specific command.
 >
 >     + options
 >